Azure/ResourceModules/docs/wiki/The library - Module design.md

 - Likewise, the `name` parameter we have in most modules should give some indication of the file it was deployed with.
 For example, a `min.parameters.json` parameter file for the virtual network module may have a `name` property with the value `sxx-az-vnet-min-001` where `min` relates to the prefix of the parameter file itself.
 - A module should have as many parameter files as it needs to evaluate all parts of the module's functionality.
 - Sensitive data should not be stored inside the parameter file but rather be injected by the use of tokens, as described in the [Token replacement](./The%20CI%20environment%20-%20Token%20replacement) section, or via a [Key Vault reference](https://docs.microsoft.com/en-us/azure/azure-resource-manager/templates/key-vault-parameter?tabs=azure-cli#reference-secrets-with-static-id).

-# Bicep Linter

-The Bicep DL is continuously improved and extended with additional capabilities.
-Of of them, the Bicep Linter, provides guidance around template design & best practices - and surfaces any findings as warnings.
-However, while it is a great feature, there can be cases where rules show false-positives - or are not addressed by us immediately.
-For these cases, we occasionally apply ignore tags such as `#disable-next-line secure-secrets-in-params`.

-Note: As we want to follow best-practices whenever we can, the ignore tags should only be applied when absolutely necessary, on a case-by-case basis.

 # Telemetry